-Mount the optional terminal box with four screws (M 4). $\rightarrow$ For dimensions of the terminal box, please refer to the Technical Information for Waterpilot TI351P, "Mechanical construction" section ( $\rightarrow$ see also: www.endress.com $\rightarrow$ Download).
+The optional terminal box is mounted with four screws (M 4).
+For the dimensions of the terminal box, please refer to Technical Information TI351P/00/EN for the Waterpilot, "Mechanical construction" section (\rightarrow see also: www.endress.com \rightarrow Select Country \rightarrow Download \rightarrow Media Type: Documentation).

-3.3.4 Mounting the temperature transmitter TMT181
+3.3.4 Mounting the TMT181 temperature head transmitter

-Fig. 7: Mounting the temperature transmitter, depicted here with terminal box Only open terminal box with a screwdriver.
+Fig. 6: Temperature head transmitter mounting, here illustrated with terminal box.
+Only open the terminal box with a screwdriver.

-- 1 Mounting screws
+- I Mounting screws

 - 2 Mounting springs

-- 3 Temperature transmitter TMT181
+- 3 TMT181 temperature head transmitter

 - 4 Circlips

 - 5 Terminal box

-How to mount the temperature transmitter:
+Mounting the temperature head transmitter:

-- 1. Insert the mounting screws (Pos.
-1) with the mounting springs (Pos.
-2) through the boring of the temperature transmitter (Pos.
-3). - 2.
-Fix the mounting screws with the circlips (Pos.
-4).

-The circlips, mounting screws and springs are contained in the scope of supply of the temperature transmitter. - 3.
-Screw the temperature transmitter tightly in the field housing. (thread tapper max.
-6 mm (0.23 in))
+- 1. Guide the mounting screws (item 1) with the mounting springs (item 2) through the guide holes of the temperature head transmitter (item 3). - 2.
+Fix the mounting screws with the circlips (item 4).
+Circlips, mounting screws and springs are included in the scope of delivery for the temperature head transmitter. - 3.
+Screw the temperature head transmitter into the field housing tightly.
+(Max. width of screwdriver blade 6 mm)